CMS parents fear teacher shortage could impact student learning

 CHARLOTTE, N.C.
-(FOX 46) – As some students return to school this week, educators fear the number of teacher vacancies across the state will create an injustice for students this year.
+(FOX 46 CHARLOTTE) – As some students return to school this week, educators fear the number of teacher vacancies across the state will create an injustice for students this year.

 The majority of those shortages are in rural areas including, Anson County.
 However, teacher shortages are also happening within CMS schools as well.